Datayolk/next-embedded-stripe-form/README.md

 - Edit `src/components/checkout.tsx` to modify the payment form appearance
 - Update `src/action/stripe.ts` to change payment settings (currency, mode, etc.)

+### Update the Return Page

+- Edit `src/app/return/page.tsx` to change the support email from `orders@example.com` to your actual support email address

 ## 📱 Using with bolt.new

 This template is optimized for bolt.new AI generation: